mgoldcoin/mgold/en/waves-client/assets-management.md

 * [Sponsored transaction](assets-management/sponsored-transaction.md)
 * [Sponsored fee](assets-management/sponsored-fee.md)

-**Note**.
-It costs just 1 WAVES to do so and then your token can be traded on the Waves DEX.

 # Features of Generating your tokens on Waves Platform

 * No smart contracts required.